w3c/wai-course-list/content/submit-a-resource.md

 <a href="../course-list">Back to List of Courses</a>
 <p>
   This form allows you to provide information about courses, training, and certification on web accessibility.
-For update existing resources, please <a href="#">upload the file provided</a> when first submiting your resource to this list.
+To update existing resources, please <a href="#">upload the file provided</a> when first submiting your resource to this list.

 <p><em>Please note that <abbr title="World Wide Web Consortium">W3C</abbr> does not endorse specific providers.
 Resources are listed with no quality rating.
-All information will be publicly available as this page generates a Pull Request on our GitHub repository.</em></p>
+All information (except your name and email) will be publicly available as this page generates a Pull Request on our GitHub repository.</em></p>

 {% include netlify-form.liquid type="start" id="form-submit-a-course" %}
   <h2 id="about-you">About you</h2>